-You WILL be able to find more natural versions of baby powder out there.
+You CAN find more natural versions of baby powder out there.
 But you know what?
 You don’t really have to.
 You can use a baby powder substitute that you may already have at home.
 That’s right!

 THERE IS A VERY SIMPLE ALTERNATIVE TO BABY POWDER.

-To be honest, any type of powder is now starting to get frowned upon by the medical community.
-However, corn starch powder isn’t as concerning as talc because its particles are larger and less airborne.
+Any type of powder is starting to get frowned upon these days by the medical community, but corn starch powder isn’t as concerning as talc because its particles are larger and less airborne.

 APPLY ANY KIND OF POWDER CAREFULLY…

 You may have vivid memories of babies and moms appearing out of white clouds of this powdery goodness like I do.
 Times have changed though, and creating a powder mushroom cloud is now a big no-no.